mickael-bdias/OpenCV-projects-with-Python/README.md

 > Programming language: Python | Library: OpenCV

 Analysis and understanding of useful information from a single image or a sequence of images, it's the main propose of the project.
-The Python OpenCV library is mostly preferred for computer vision tasks, and it will be used since the very beginning of detecting all the edges of different objects of the image.
+The Python OpenCV library is mostly preferred for computer vision tasks, and it will be used since the beginning.
+First, in simple tasks, as detecting all the edges of different objects of the image.

 ![GitHub project status](https://img.shields.io/badge/status-Development-yellow)
 ![GitHub](https://img.shields.io/github/license/mickael-bdias/OpenCV-projects-with-Python)